-The first thing to do (if you can!) is try to stay calm.
-The stories you hear about babies arriving on the way to hospital or in the bathroom are the exception rather than the rule so you probably have plenty of time.
+The first thing to do is try to stay calm.
+The stories you hear about babies arriving on the way to hospital or in the bathroom are the exception, not the rule.
+You probably have plenty of time.

 Checklist of things to do when your labour has started

-- Call your planned birth partner, or partners, to let them know.
+- Call your birth partner, or partners, to let them know.

 - Write down how much time there is between your contractions and how long each one lasts.
 If you have a smartphone you can use the timer function.

 - If you're having a home birth, let your midwife know you think labour has started.

 - If you have other children and have arranged a babysitter, let your babysitter know.

 - Check you have everything you need.
 If you’re going to hospital make sure you have your bag, car keys or taxi number and money to pay for the parking meter or taxi.